fishilico/generic-config/etc-server/web/php.rst

         }
     }

-Indeed all the mandatory paramaters for fastcgi interface are already defined in ``/etc/nginx/fastcgi_params``::
+Indeed all the mandatory parameters for fastcgi interface are already defined in ``/etc/nginx/fastcgi_params``::

     fastcgi_param   QUERY_STRING            $query_string;